AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 subclasses include ``IOFile`` (which wraps I/O to an open ``FILE*``) and ``IOVecOutput`` (which sends output to a ``std::vector<unsigned char>``).

-Here is an example of using a proxy that writes the ``file'' to a ``std::vector<unsigned char>``::
+Here is an example of using a proxy that writes the "file" to a ``std::vector<unsigned char>``::

     // ImageSpec describing the image we want to write.